thomson159/yt-learn-app/README.md

 ✅ Video details screen with description

 ⚠️ Video details screen with video player (react-native-video), mini and fullscreen player modes.
+Testing the Video component was very challenging for me, as I only have a Lenovo computer running Ubuntu where I wrote the code, and an iPhone 13 Pro on which I tested the app.

 ✅ Privacy Policy link on the login screen.